pipelinelabo/datalaiq-wiki/configuration/email.md

 Once the fields have been populated, click "Update Settings" to save them, then click "Test Configuration" to send a test email.

-If an email configuration is specified in a users preferences, Gravwell will use those credentials to send emails even if a shared Email configuration is available.
-Gravwell will *NOT* fall back to the shared email configuration if a users email configuration fails.
+If an email configuration is specified in a users preferences, DatalaiQ will use those credentials to send emails even if a shared Email configuration is available.
+DatalaiQ will *NOT* fall back to the shared email configuration if a users email configuration fails.

 ## Shared Email Configuration